pmangione/FantasyFootballWeatherApplication/README.md

 1) <a href="https://github.com/pmangione/FantasyFootballWeatherApplication/blob/master/UserEntryFormWebsiteScreenShot.PNG">  This is the what the user-entry form looks like on the website</a>.
 I have circled the windspeed greater-or-less than dropdown.

-2) Click the image that starts with "ClickSecond..."
-This is the QBPlayer data model.
-The "WindspeedGreaterOrLessThan" is a "NotMapped" value because I do not want it going into the database.
+2) <a "href="https://github.com/pmangione/FantasyFootballWeatherApplication/blob/master/QBPlayerDataModel.PNG">  This is the QBPlayer data model.</a>  The "WindspeedGreaterOrLessThan" is a "NotMapped" value because I do not want it going into the database.
 It will be used to hold a temporary value of the user preference.

 3) Click the image that starts with "ClickThird...."
 This is code for the "View" for the user entry form.
 I have circled the QBPlayer model reference on the top and also the line of code in which the value is bound to the "WindSpeedGreaterOrLessThan" property of the QBPlayerModel object.